-Long leases are relatively rare in Scotland and the Scottish Government estimates that about 9000 current leases will be affected..
+Long leases are relatively rare in Scotland and the Scottish Government estimated that about 9000 leases were affected.

-The Long Leases (Scotland) Act 2012 will automatically convert the tenant's interest under certain long leases in Scotland to outright ownership on 28 November 2015.
-This latest legislation completes the Scottish Government's programme of modernisation of land law in Scotland which included the abolition of the feudal system in 2004.
-Landlords and tenants should consider the potential impact of the legislation and begin any discussions in good time to ensure that all relevant notices required under the legislation are served on time to protect the interests of both parties.
+The Long Leases (Scotland) Act 2012 automatically converted the tenant's interest under certain long leases in Scotland to outright ownership on 28 November 2015.
+This legislation was part of the Scottish Government's programme of modernisation of land law in Scotland which included the abolition of the feudal system in 2004.

 The use of long leases

-In contrast to England abd Wales, long leases have never been popular in Scotland.
+In contrast to England and Wales, long leases have never been popular in Scotland.
 There are two principal reasons for this:

 - the historic feudal system (abolished in 2004) provided an alternative to long leases by allowing the seller of property to create entitlement to a perennial income stream from the property and impose lease type controls on the use of the property by future owners; and